- Arabic Language Program

 All of our German classes are conducted in a fun-filled atmosphere with activities, games and learning tools appropriate for the children’s ages and follow an age-related, customized children’s curriculum.
 All our instructors have experience teaching children and are well aware of the specifics of children’s cognitive development at the various ages.

-In the “Beginner 1 part 1 level”children/teenagers learn basic communication skills.
-They will be able tounderstand and use familiar everyday expressions and very basic phrases aimed at meeting immediate needs in any part of the German-speaking world everything related to their own world, how to greet, say their names and ages, introduce their close family, talk about their likes and dislikes, favorite foods and animals.
+In the “Beginner 1 part 1”, children/teenagers learn basic communication skills.
+They will be able to understand and use familiar everyday expressions and very basic phrases aimed at meeting immediate needs in any part of the German-speaking world everything related to their own world, how to greet, say their names and ages, introduce their close family, talk about their likes and dislikes, favorite foods and animals.

-They practice the listening and speaking skills using various activities and games and relevant materials in order to start understanding the language in its cultural context and engage in short interactions.
+They practice their listening and speaking skills using various activities, games and relevant materials in order to start understanding the language in its cultural context and engage in short interactions.

 Course content will cover the first half of the book.